 School age enrollment is the total number of children of school age attending school per household, divided by the total number of school age children.
 Adult primary completion is the ratio of adults (above age of secondary completion for that country) that have completed primary education to the total adults in the household of that age.
 Adult secondary completion is the same calculation completed for secondary education.
-The final index assigns each household a score from zero to one hundred, for health, education, and material well-being, as well as an overall index, according to the weights illustrated below.
-2
+The final index assigns each household a score from 0 to 100, for health, education, and material well-being, as well as an overall index, according to the weights illustrated below.2

 The equal weighting scheme for the components of the index may also require some explanation.
 As the designers of the MPI argue, if capabilities have intrinsic value, then the relative weights used on different indicators of those capabilities in forming a measure of achievement are in fact value judgments, representing the relative importance of that capability compared to the others (Alkire and Santos 2010).
-Weighting each dimension equally is then a defensible judgment that all of these dimensions of well-being are equally important.3 Rather than use a perhaps unnecessarily complicated mathematical weighting technique such as principle components analysis, which produces nearly
+Weighting each dimension equally is then a defensible judgment that all of these dimensions of well-being are equally important.3 Rather than use of perhaps unnecessarily complicated mathematical weighting technique, such as principle components analysis, which produces nearly identical yet less easily comprehended results, complicates comparisons between years, and may involve using the appearance of mathematical rigor to avoid value judgments, I have opted for the simpler, equal weighting approach.

-1 Listed options for South Africa-for Brazil, toilet and cooking fuel are dis-included due to lack of data.
+1 Listed options for South Africa and for Brazil, toilet and cooking fuel are dis-included due to lack of data.
 For this reason, one should be careful comparing scores across countries.
 The intended comparison is between groups within countries and years, and their relative changes within the same country over time.